particle-iot/docs/src/content/hardware/migration-guides/p2-p1-migration-guide.md

 ### Retained memory

-Retained memory, also referred to as Backup RAM or SRAM, that is preserved across device reset, is not available on the P2.
-This also prevents system usage of retained memory, including session resumption on reset.
+The P2 and Photon 2 have limited support for retained memory, also referred to as Backup RAM or SRAM, in Device OS 5.3.1 and later.

+Retained memory is preserved with the following limitations:

+- When entering `HIBERNATE` sleep mode.
+- Under programmatic reset, such as `System.reset()` and OTA firmware upgrades.
+- In limited cases when using pin reset (RESET button or externally triggered reset).

+By default, the retained memory is saved every 10 seconds, so changes made to retained variables between the last save and an unplanned system reset will be lost.
+Calling `System.backupRamSync` on the P2 and Photon 2 can make sure the data is saved.
+The data is saved to a dedicated flash page in the RTL827x MCU however you should avoid saving the data extremely frequently as it is slower than RAM and will cause flash wear.

+Prior to Device OS 5.3.1, retained memory is not supported.
+The flash file system can be used, or you can use an external chip such as an I2C or SPI FRAM.

-On Gen 2 and Gen 3 devices, retained memory is 3068 bytes.
+Retained memory is 3068 bytes.

-The flash file system can be used for data storage on the P2, however care must be taken to avoid excessive wear of the flash for frequently changing data.

 ### Flash file system